Electoral laws alone won't guarantee credible elections, says Omo-Agege

 Hamman-Obels said that the aim of the forum was to facilitate systematic electoral reforms, promote evidence-based law-making, policy and advocacy on elections in Nigeria.

-Angai added that it targeted those factors that impacted on electoral integrity, particularly the administrative barriers, and that the project had a research component which would critically analyse Nigeria’s election management system.
+Angai added that it targeted those factors that impacted electoral integrity, particularly the administrative barriers, and that the project had a research component that would critically analyse Nigeria’s election management system.

 She said that the research would create a compelling evidence-based narrative that presented a clear picture of the strengths and limitations of electoral bodies.